jennego/horse-quotes/README.md

 *********

 To do next
-- Ajax form submit (or find or create by) // get author to work both for new and existing
 - Submit select2 tagged - new and existing
 - make sure categories work properly
 - match author so if author is the same, uses same record - no dupes